 Your success depends substantially on your power of concentration.
-It is your ability to focus your mind singularly in one direction, and exterminating everything else that is even remotely unrelated.
+It is your ability to focus your mind singularly in one direction and exterminating everything else that is even remotely unrelated.

-UPSC Syllabus is vast and there is no way but to study long hours continuously, repeatedly and regularly everyday with the same enthusiasm.
+UPSC Syllabus is vast and there is no way but to study long hours continuously, repeatedly and regularly every day with the same enthusiasm.
 This requires high concentration prowess.

 With better concentration, you have access to:

-- An increased efficiency in study
+- Increased efficiency in the study

 - A sharp and active memory